-James Minor is the Head of SXSW Music Festival, which is celebrating its 34th season in 2021.
-SXSW Music is the largest music festival of its kind in the world, with 2,000 acts from 66 foreign countries performing at 90+ venues in 2019.
-Minor has a diverse background, with over 20 years in the industry, having worked in artist management, tour booking and managing, as well as talent buying and management for noted venues in both Austin, TX and NYC.
-He is a known advocate for up and coming talent and has spoken around the world at conferences including Primavera Pro(Spain), MU:CON(South Korea), Golden Melody Awards(Taiwan), MIDEM(France), Waves Vienna(Austria), ADE(Amsterdam) and was the keynote speaker at Pop-Kultur Berlin
+James Minor is the Head of South by southwest(SXSW), which is celebrating its 34th season in 2021.
+SXSW is the largest music festival of its kind in the world, with 2,000 teams from 66 foreign countries performing at around 90 venues in 2019.
+He has a diverse background, with over 20 years in the industry, having worked in artist management, tour booking and managing, as well as talent buying and management for noted venues in both Austin, TX and New York City(NYC).
+He is a known advocate for up and coming talent and has spoken around the world at conferences including Primavera Pro(Spain), MU:CON(South Korea), Golden Melody Awards(Taiwan), MIDEM(France), Waves Vienna(Austria), ADE(Amsterdam) and was the keynote speaker at Pop-Kultur Berlin.

 Kim Won-min is the vice president of the Korea National University of Arts, which is renowned among Korean arts community.
-He has colorful performance achievements, including performances at Bupyeong Pungmul Festival Puppet Play, Jakarta Arts University in Indonesia and Aswara Arts University in Malaysia.
-In addition, he didn’t hesitate to be a director of closing performance at special Olympic and even became a head director of DMZ Peace Arts Festival to commemorate the 70th anniversary of Korea's liberation from Japanese colonial rule.
-Furthermore he has seven awards, including the National Farmer’s Music Contest of Gimje Horizon Festival Grand Prize(Prime Minister’s Award), so he can be seen as a traditional musician who can play various roles such as performer and director.
+He has colorful performance achievements, including performances at ‘Puppet Play of Bupyeong Pungmul Festival’ and ‘International exchange of Jakarta Arts University in Indonesia and Aswara Arts University in Malaysia’.
+In addition, he didn’t hesitate to be a director of closing performance at special Olympic and even became a head director of ‘Demilitarized Zone(DMZ) Peace Arts Festival’ to commemorate the 70th anniversary of Korea National Liberation Day.
+Furthermore, he has seven awards, including the National Farmer’s Music Contest of Gimje Horizon Festival Grand Prize(Prime Minister’s Award), so he can be seen as a traditional musician who can play various roles such as performer and director.

 Yuthana Boonorm or Ted has worked in Thailand's music industry for more than 30 years, best known as the founder of the Big Mountain Music Festival, the biggest music festival in Thailand, if not in South East Asia.
 He is the most renowned director in Thailand and has built national reputation by participating in numerous festival projects, including the Big Mountain Festival, the Genie Fest, and the Hodoong Project and others.